mycrEEpy/mnbcontrol/README.md

 # Midnight Brawlers Control

-`mnbcontrol` is the API & Daemon powering theMidnight Brawlers server landscape.
+`mnbcontrol` is the API & Daemon powering the Midnight Brawlers server landscape.

 ## Configuration